What is a retreat at Bellarmine like?

 During the course of the retreat the retreat director gives seven conferences that last thirty to forty minutes.
 These are based on the Spiritual Exercises of St. Ignatius Loyola, the founder of the Jesuits.
 The conferences are not dry academic lectures.
 Rather, they are reflections on life’s fundamental directions seen in the light of the Gospels and our Christian faith.

 First time retreatants frequently ask about talking and silence.
 Bellarmine has a tradition, common to all Jesuit retreat houses, of maintaining silence during the retreat.
 This is not a disciplinary measure or a “penance.”
 Rather, it has been found by experience that the silence is very helpful in maintaining a prayerful atmosphere.
 Each person has the opportunity to be alone with God in a privileged way.

-Bellarmine has up to 80 individual retreatant rooms.
+Bellarmine has up to 78 individual retreatant rooms.
 Accommodations are much like you would find at a motel.
 Towels, soap, blankets, sheets and pillows are all provided.
-Bring the amount of clothing you would for a couple of nights stay in a motel.
 Dress comfortably – informal dress is quite acceptable.

 Meals at Bellarmine are of a very high quality and served in a beautiful dining room.
 Our kitchen staff takes great pride in providing wonderful meals.
 With prior notification, they can accommodate most special dietary needs you may have.

 Many of our perennial retreatants like to refer to Bellarmine as their “home away from home.”
 Persons making the first retreat comment that the blend of gracious hospitality, human caring and cheerful service combine with the unmistakable atmosphere of the sacred to make them feel peaceful, “at home.”